I’ve tried to answer as man y commonly asked massage questions below along with my massage policies for treatment.

 Policies

-I require 24 hours notice to cancel your appointment, this allows me to offer it to another client.
+I require 24 hours’ notice to cancel your appointment, which allows me to offer the slot to another client.

 If you need to reschedule or cancel your appointment, please contact me directly.

-Please get in touch as soon as possible if you can’t make your appointment so I can make it available to someone else.
+Please get in touch as soon as possible if you can’t make your appointment so I can offer it to someone else.

 Full Cancellation Policy

-If on the other hand if I’m running late, I will always extend your appointment to make sure you receive your booked time.
+On the other hand, if I am running late, I will always extend your appointment to ensure you receive the full time you booked.

 FAQ’s

-You can pay online when you book or on when you come in for your appointment.
+You can pay online when you book your appointment or in-person at your appointment.

-Please note: New clients are required to pay for thier first appointment when booking.
+New clients must pay for their first appointment at the time of booking.

-When paying at the appointment, Cash is preferred but you can also pay via Bank Transfer, Card or Mobile.
+When paying at the appointment, I prefer cash, but you can also use Bank Transfer, Card, or Mobile payment options.

 Sorry, I don’t sell gift vouchers!